shivannis/xandr-docs-public/xandr-docs/articles/monetize/share-your-packages-with-buyers.md

 # Microsoft Monetize -  Share your packages with buyers

-As a seller, you can proactively commercialize your packages by sending links to both Xandr and external buyers.
+As a seller, you can proactively commercialize your packages by sending links to both Microsoft Advertising and external buyers.
 This page walks you through the process.

 ## Share packages with any buyer